ideag/content-cards/readme.txt

 = oEmbed =

 Whitelist the site in question in the plugin's Settings and use it like any other oEmbed provider - just put plaintext link in a separate line.
-Whitelist accepts `regex` patterns, one pattern per line.
+Whitelist accepts domain names, one name per line.

 == Installation ==